9 Days London Itinerary on and off the Beaten Path

 Remember to do so as well.

-And Saturday was just the perfect day to stay outdoor.
+And Saturday was just the perfect day to stay outdoors.
 It was sunny and bright and not so cold.
-We lingered on our breakfast in our favorite place for longer than usual checking on emails and getting some work done, then we headed to the Broadway market by tube.
+We lingered on our breakfast in our favorite place for longer than usual, checking on emails and getting some work done, then we headed to the Broadway market by tube.

-In fact, from the Docklands through the north area of London, you can take lovely walks along the canal admiring the old red brick houses and graffiti arts, besides breathing a sophisticated, decadent atmosphere that seems to be so trendy nowadays.
+In fact, from the Docklands through the north area of London, you can take lovely walks along the canal, admiring the old red brick houses and graffiti art, besides breathing a sophisticated, decadent atmosphere that seems to be so trendy nowadays.

-On a sunny day, it is a perfect place to exercising as well.
-From Cambridge heath road to Broadway market, it’s a nice 10 minutes walk, well half an hour if you take thousands of pictures like I do.
+On a sunny day, it is a perfect place to exercise as well.
+From Cambridge Heath Road to Broadway Market, it’s a nice 10-minute walk, well, half an hour if you take thousands of pictures like I do.

-Broadway market is mainly for the foodist, so I would suggest you go with an empty stomach because you will find many very appealing delicacies that you will want to taste.
+Broadway Market is mainly for the foodists, so I would suggest you go with an empty stomach because you will find many very appealing delicacies that you will want to taste.

 You will also find a couple of old bookshops and fancy vintage and modern clothing stores.
 Here we had two options after the Broadway market: